w3f/polguard/docs/NOTES.md

 - Clearer separation of concerns
 - Possibility to migrate from NestJS to other backend frameworks in the future

+The Chain service follows this pattern with `src/lib/` (core monitoring logic) and `src/service/` (NestJS implementations of Store/Reporter abstractions).
+The layers are loosely coupled through interfaces.

 ### Handler Registration System

 The chain monitoring system uses TypeScript decorators to register handler methods for chain events, calls, and state checks.
 This approach provides a clean, declarative API for defining handlers, but introduces some complexity in the initialization process: